 What makes our product unique is that we offer comfortable one-way transportation from Fez to Chefchaouen.
-Because it is the best and safest way to travel from these two cities, especially for travelers who like to explore cities on their own.
+It's the best and safest way to travel between these two cities, especially for travelers who like to explore independently.

 Private Transfer: Private Car from fes to chefchaouen<br/>Duration: 4 hours<br/>Minivan/SUV: private Car AC<br/>Professional driver: Hotel pick up is available<br/>Pickup included

-Shared Transfer: Shared Transportation<br/>Duration: 4 hours<br/>Minivan/Minibus: Minivan/Minibus is AC<br/>Professional Driver: our driver will meet you in your Hotel /Riad if it's Accessible for Cars if not a meeting point close to your Accommodation<br/>Pickup included
+Shared Transfer: Shared Transportation<br/>Duration: 4 hours<br/>Minivan/Minibus: A comfortable Minivan/Minibus which is accompanied with AC<br/>Professional Driver: Our driver will meet you at your Hotel /Riad if it's Accessible, if not from the nearest point to your accommodation<br/>Pickup included

 One of our team will pick you up from your hotel, Riad or Airbnb, and show you the way to the car.